smcclab/smc-course/_deliverables/03-lens-performance.md

 marking criteria (based on the [course learning outcomes]({{site.baseurl}}{% link 02-outline.md %})) are:

-- sophistication with regards to **fundamental aspects of music computing** including digital synthesis, algorithmic composition and musical interface design
+- technical quality & ambition of your artefact/performance with regards to the fundamental aspects of music computing covered in this course, including digital synthesis, algorithmic composition and musical interface design

-- overall **design/composition quality**
+- demonstrated potential for expression during live performance, i.e. level of creative control made available to the performers

-- potential for **expression** during live performance, i.e., level of creative control made available to the performers
+- demonstrated potential for collaboration with other ensemble members

-- potential for **collaboration** with other LENS members
+- the staging and performance of your LENS artefact during the concert (including from an audience perspective)

-- **live performance** with your LENS artefact during the concert
+- overall design/composition quality

-- **presentation and communication** of your LENS artefact through performance materials
+- presentation and communication of your LENS artefact through performance materials

 The final performance and collaboration with other LENSers are important aspects of the assessment, so don't neglect these parts when developing your artefact.